-She opted for a loan with an offset account, because she wanted to find a way to save money over the life of her loan.
-She deposited $2,500 into her offset account, which means she only pays interest on $315,000.
+She opted for a loan with an offset account because she wanted to find a way to save money over the life of her loan.
+She deposited $10,000 into her offset account, so she only pays interest on $315,000.

 Types of offsets